 - The issue: PAC and VC analysis does not work too well on Deep learning - VC dim of neural networks are hard to compute.
-A simple bound is VCDim = O(|E|) - Not useful - Varies somewhat by activation function etc. - However, we are studying this because: - Knowing the background helps us in building more comprehensive theories of future ML - The set up with formal definition of ML is still valid - Rigorous introduction to important concepts like "Probably approximately correct", hypothesis classes, their complexity, impossibility results etc.
+A simple bound is VCDim = O(|E|) - Not so useful - Varies somewhat by activation function etc.

 Recap till now